boscoh/uniprot/README.md

     metadata = uniprot.get_metadata_with_some_seqid_conversions(
          seqids, 'cache')

-The heart of the function `get_metadata_with_some_seqid_conversions` uses pattern matching functions, such as to `is_ensembl` to identify ENSEMBL ids, as can be seen in this fragment:
+The heart of the function `get_metadata_with_some_seqid_conversions` uses pattern matching functions, such as `is_ensembl` to identify ENSEMBL ids, as can be seen in this fragment:

     # convert a few types into uniprot_ids
     id_types = [